Peter Zaffino

-Peter Zaffino (born 1967) is an insurance industry executive.
-He is the Chairman and CEO of AIG.
+Peter Zaffino (born 1967) is an American insurance industry executive.
+He is the chairman and CEO of the American International Group (AIG).

 Zaffino joined AIG in August 2017 as executive vice president and global chief operating officer.
-He served as CEO of AIG's General Insurance business, the company's core property-casualty insurance unit, from September 2017 to August 2020.
-On 1 January 2020, Zaffino was promoted to president of AIG and continued to serve as global COO.
+He was CEO of AIG's General Insurance business, the company's core property-casualty insurance unit, from September 2017 to August 2020.
+On 1 January 2020, Zaffino was promoted to president of AIG and continued as global COO.
 On March 1, 2021, he became AIG's CEO.
 Later that year, Zaffino was appointed chairman of the AIG board of directors, effective January 1, 2022.

 Prior to joining AIG, he was with Marsh & McLennan Companies (MMC) for 16 years.
-With MMC he served as president and CEO of Guy Carpenter from 2008–2011, CEO of Marsh from 2011–2017, and chairman of MMC's Risk & Insurance Services segment from 2015–2017.
+With MMC he was president and CEO of Guy Carpenter from 2008–2011, CEO of Marsh from 2011–2017, and chairman of MMC's Risk & Insurance Services segment from 2015–2017.

 Early life and education

 Zaffino was born in 1967; his father was Salvatore D. Zaffino, an insurance executive who was chairman of Guy Carpenter & Company from 1999 through 2007 and prior to that was CEO of the company.

-He received a BA in economics from Boston College, where he played collegiate soccer, in 1989, and an MBA in finance from New York University's Leonard N. Stern School of Business.
+He received a BA in economics from Boston College, where he played collegiate soccer as a goalie, in 1989, and an MBA in finance from New York University's Leonard N. Stern School of Business.
 He holds the insurance industry designations CPCU and Associate in Reinsurance designations.

 Career

 Early career

 Following university, Zaffino worked steadily in the insurance and reinsurance industry, beginning at The Hartford.
-He held a number of senior executives roles at a portfolio company of GE Capital, which specialized in alternative risk insurance and reinsurance.
+He held a number of senior executive roles at a portfolio company of GE Capital, which specialized in alternative risk insurance and reinsurance.